renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.rst

 In indexing, columns can be referred to by their names, descriptors or an integer index.
-For example, if `inst` is a data instance and `var` is a descriptor of type :obj:`~Orange.data.Continuous`, referring to the first column in the data, which is also names "petal length", then `inst[var]`, `inst[0]` and `inst["petal length"]` refer to the first value of the instance.
+For example, if `inst` is a data instance and `var` is a descriptor of type :obj:`~Arithmos.data.Continuous`, referring to the first column in the data, which is also names "petal length", then `inst[var]`, `inst[0]` and `inst["petal length"]` refer to the first value of the instance.
 Negative indices are used for meta attributes, starting with -1.

-Continuous and discrete values can be represented by any numerical type; by default, Orange uses double precision (64-bit) floats.
+Continuous and discrete values can be represented by any numerical type; by default, Arithmos uses double precision (64-bit) floats.
 Discrete values are represented by whole numbers.

 .. toctree::